rht-labs/enablement-docs/exercises/1-the-manual-menace/README.md

 This exercise uses Ansible to drive the creation of the cluster content.
 In particular; we'll use a play book called the `OpenShift Applier`.
 Once the project namespace have been created; we will add some tools to support CI/CD such as Jenkins, Git and Nexus.
 These tools will be needed by later lessons to automate the build and deploy of our apps.
 Again; we will use OpenShift Templates and drive their creation in the cluster using Ansible.
 To prove things are working, finally we'll delete all our content and re-apply the inventory to re-create our clusters content.

+#### Why is config-as-code important?
+* Assurance - Prevents unwanted config changes from people making arbitrary changes to environments.
+No more Snowflake servers!
+* Traceability - Commiting config as code means a user has approved and changes can be tracked.
+* Phoenix Server -  Burn it all to the ground and bring it back; exactly the way it was!

 _____

 ## Learning Outcomes